 Xing received a Bachelor Degree in Physics from Peking University.
 After that, she pursued a Master Degree in Material Science and Engineering at Lehigh University.
-Wanting to work with devices that use wonderful material properties, she went to the University of California at Santa Barbara for my Ph.D. and eventually earned a degree in Electrical Engineering.
+Wanting to work with devices that use wonderful material properties, she went to the University of California at Santa Barbara for her Ph.D. and eventually earned a degree in Electrical Engineering.
 From 2004 to 2014 she was a faculty member at the University of Notre Dame.
-XIng joined Cornell in 2015.
+Xing joined Cornell in 2015.